LLNL/thicket/README.md

 $ source install.sh
 ```

-### Feedback and Comments
+### Contact Us

-You can direct any feedback regarding thicket to the Lawrence Livermore National Lab's Thicket development team by emailing either Dr. Stephanie Brink (brink2@llnl.gov) or Dr. Olga Pearce (pearce8@llnl.gov).
+You can direct any feature requests or questions to the Lawrence Livermore National
+Lab's Thicket development team by emailing either Stephanie Brink (brink2@llnl.gov)
+or Olga Pearce (pearce8@llnl.gov).

 ### Contributing